Skip to main content

 2. 2

-Week 2-4: fix gaps — add missing senders to SPF, enable DKIM CNAME delegation for every ESP, get pass rate above 95%.
+Week 2-4: fix gaps.
+Add missing senders to SPF, enable DKIM CNAME delegation for every ESP, get your known senders aligned (about 95% of known-sender mail passing).

 3. 3